 Due to the impressive cultural and natural attractions of Machu Picchu and the spectacular surroundings, the Peruvian state declared them a Protected Natural Area in 1981.
 Shortly after, in 1983, the UNESCO declared the Sanctuary a World Heritage Site.

-Within the Sanctuary of Machu Picchu, you can find 350 bird species, 200 orchid species, ten different ecological zones (from glacial peaks to tropical forests), a network of Inca highways and several archaeological sites.
+Within the Sanctuary of Machu Picchu, you can find 350 bird species, 200 orchid species, ten different ecological zones (from glacial peaks to tropical forests), a network of Inca highways, and several archaeological sites.
 And last but not least, the legendary city of Machu Picchu.

 Machu Picchu is located 80 km (50 miles) northwest of the city of Cusco (Peru) at an altitude of 2,430 meters, 450 meters up from the Urubamba River.
 It is about 112 kilometres from Cusco by railway.
 The Inca site is surrounded by impressive and steep mountain ridges on three sides, separated by narrow valleys and deep ravines.
-The National Park of Machu Picchu is important, not only because if it’s archaeological value but also because of the variety of ecosystems within its boundaries.
+The National Park of Machu Picchu is important, not only because as it’s archaeological value but also because of the variety of ecosystems within its boundaries.

 »Read more about getting to Machu Picchu and Machu Picchu Tours.»